portainer/portainer-docs/docs/v2.0-be/endpoints/swarm.md

 # Add a Docker Swarm Endpoint

-Add a Docker Swarm Endpoint is very straighforward in Portainer BE 2.0.
+Add a Docker Swarm Endpoint is very straighforward in Portainer Business 2.0.

 ## Deploy the Agent.